Richard Neumann

 Richard Neumann (born December 17, 1879, in Vienna, died 1961 in New York) was an Austrian industrialist and art collector persecuted by Nazis because he was Jewish.

 Early life

 Richard Neumann was born into a Jewish family who had made their fortune with textiles.
-His parents were David and Bertha Neumann, née Stein; his grandfather Max Bernhard Neumann founded the M. B. Neumann company in Königinhof and was one of the leading textile producers in the Danube Monarchy.
+His grandfather Max Bernhard Neumann founded the M. B. Neumann company in Königinhof and was one of the leading textile producers in the Danube Monarchy.

 Richard Neumann studied in Heidelberg and received his doctorate there. phil.
 In 1901 he joined the family business.
 In 1923 he became president of the M. B. Neumanns Sons Union and vice-president of the Neumanns Sons Austrian weaving and printing company A.G.
 (Neumanns Söhne Österreichische Weberei und Druckerei A.G).
 He also became director of the Guntramsdorfer Stoffedruckfabrik and was on the board of several other textile companies.